 Does your baby grunt and squirm when you think they are trying to poop?
 Your baby may even cry too.
 Your baby is not alone in this.
 There is a condition that affects many babies known as Grunting Baby Syndrome or to use its medical name, Infant Dyschezia.

 This common condition is usually of no concern.
 When your baby squirms and grunts, it doesn’t mean that they are in pain, especially when they do pass their stools and they are nice and soft.
 If stools are hard or frequently inconsistent then this is more likely to be constipation.
-For more information on constipation then you can read more here; https://colicsos.com/how-to-help-newborn-constipation/
+You may find it useful to check out my latest article regarding constipation in babies.

 Why does it happen?